doug-moen/openscad2/rfc/Objects.md

 They need to provide fields that are "hooks" that can be overridden by derived objects.

-In OpenSCAD2, the simplest kind of inheritance is done using customization, where you just override existing fields.
+In OpenSCAD2, the simplest kind of inheritance is customization, where you just override existing fields.
 ```
 big_lollipop = lollipop(radius=15, height=60);